chinesedfan/You-Dont-Know-Axios/README.md

 - Make sure the network and server works well, without problems like [CORS][mdn-cors]/[ATS](https://developers.google.com/admob/ios/app-transport-security).
 It can be approved by switching to other request libraries, i.e. [jQuery](https://jquery.com/), [cURL](https://en.wikipedia.org/wiki/CURL).
 - Make sure the program runs like you designed, especially that Promise callbacks are connected well.
 - Make sure you used axios correctly, without misleading ways in this article.
-You can also search in [Google](https://www.google.com/), [stackoverflow](https://stackoverflow.com/) and [old axios issues](https://github.com/axios/axios/issues).
+You can also search in [Google](https://www.google.com/), [stackoverflow](https://stackoverflow.com/) and [axios issues](https://github.com/axios/axios/issues).
   - Don't reply to issues with only "Same here" or "+1" (reactions are enough).
 That doesn't make sense, expecting for telling people "Oh, a new poor guy!".
 Try to give your **NEW** information and suggestions.
   - Don't reply to closed issues unless they are unsolved without any reasons.
 Normally maintainers will ignore notifications from closed issues or pull requests.